 Honeybees are facing many threats including habitat loss, degradation, and fragmentation; non-native species and diseases; pollution, including pesticides; and climate change.
 Air pollution could also have an impact but it has been the subject of little research.
-This project aims to understand the effect of air pollution on honeybee health and productivity.
+This project aims to understand the effect of air pollution and microplastics on honeybee health and productivity.
 Our first step is to map one component of air pollution, particulate matter (PM), and to see if particulate matter makes its way into the hives, the bee’s bodies and their hive products and investigate whether that correlates with disease, parasite loads and productivity.

 Air pollution contains many contaminants, for this study we have chosen to investigate small particulates, or particulate matter (PM), which is a mixture of solids and liquid droplets floating in the air.
 Some particles are released directly from a specific source, while others form in complicated chemical reactions in the atmosphere.